magento/devdocs/guides/v2.1/howdoi/webapi/integration.md

    </pre>

 3. **Add your module's `composer.json` file.** Composer is a dependency manager for PHP.
 You must create a `composer.json` file for your module so that Composer can install and update the libraries your module relies on.
-Place the `composer.json` file in the `module-<module_name>` directory.
+Place the `composer.json` file in the module's root directory (`module-<module_name>`).

     The following example demonstrates a minimal `composer.json` file.